 If You DNF:

-Should you need to drop out of the race, remove your number and your chip and give them directly to the HAM radio operators at the aid stations you are dropping at – if you are not sure who that is ask around until you find them.
-If you leave the course and fail to notify race officials, you will be asked not to come back.
+Should you need to drop out of the race you will need to report that information to our HAM / amateur radio operators either at the aid station you are dropping at or at the finish area – if you are not sure who that is, find any race volunteer and they can assist you.
+If you leave the race and fail to notify race officials, you will be asked not to come back to the race in the future.

 1st Place Overall Male and Female